 Purpose: The curriculum will prepare the student for a career as a veterinary technician.
-Satisfactory completion of the curriculum will make the student eligible to take state board and national board examinations for certification as a veterinary technician.
-The curriculum is broad based and includes both practical and theoretical coursework which prepares the student for employment in various areas of animal healthcare, including veterinary hospitals and research and diagnostic laboratories.
-There is a part-time online and a full-time on-site option.
+Satisfactory completion of the curriculum will make the student eligible to take the national board examination (VTNE) toward certification as a licensed veterinary technician.
+The curriculum is broad and includes both practical and theoretical coursework which prepares the student for employment in various areas of animal healthcare including veterinary hospitals and research and diagnostic laboratories.
+Students have two options for course delivery – a traditional, daytime option that offers full-time, on-site instruction or a part-time distance education program delivered through online lessons with on-site practical lab assessments.

-Admission Requirements: The Veterinary Technology program accepts 30 students each year to both the on-site program and the online program.
-To be admitted to the Veterinary Technology program, applicants must meet all of the following requirements:
+Admission Requirements: The Veterinary Technology Program accepts an academically competitive cohort of students each year to both the on-site program and the online program.
+To be admitted to the Veterinary Technology Program, applicants must meet all of the following requirements:

-- 1. Be admitted to NOVA in the Veterinary Technology Program at the Loudoun campus.
+- 2. Apply separately and be admitted to NOVA in the Veterinary Technology Program at the Loudoun Campus.

-- 2. Be 18 years of age or older, or have assistant dean approval.
+- 3. Be 18 years of age or older at time of application.

-- 5. Complete at least one unit of high school biology and one unit of high school chemistry.
+- 6. Complete at least one unit of high school biology with a lab.

-- 6. Demonstrate past academic achievement in the above course requirements with a grade of “C” or better.
-Deficiencies may be corrected in the College's developmental program before entering the Veterinary Technology Program.
+- 8. Demonstrate past academic achievement in the above course requirements with a grade of “C” (70 percent) or better.
+Deficiencies may be corrected in the College's developmental program before applying to the Veterinary Technology Program.

-- 7. A student may elect to take general education courses listed in the program's curriculum prior to seeking acceptance to the Veterinary Technology Program.
-These courses may be taken at any of the College's campuses and may be transferred to NOVA from other accredited postsecondary institutions.
-A cumulative grade point average of 2.00 or better is required in all required general education courses taken preceding admission to the Veterinary Technology Program, unless waived by the division dean upon the recommendation of the assistant dean.
+- 9. A student may elect to take general education and program-specific general elective courses (MTH 126, CHM 101, CHM 111 or CHM 121) listed in the program's curriculum prior to seeking acceptance to the Veterinary Technology Program.
+These courses may be taken at any of the College's campuses, including online through the Extended Learning Institute (ELI), or the requirement may be fulfilled using previous college credits transferred to NOVA from other accredited postsecondary institutions.
+Students must earn a cumulative grade point average (GPA) of 2.0 or better in all required general education and program-specific general elective courses taken before admission to the Veterinary Technology Program.

-- 8. Students seeking admission to the veterinary technology program must indicate if they are applying to the on-site or the online program.
-Applicants must arrange to have an interview with the assistant dean for the online program ONLY prior to entering the program.
+- 10. Students seeking admission to the Veterinary Technology program must indicate if they are applying to the traditional on-site program or the part-time online program.
+Applicants must arrange to have an in-person interview with the program head for the online program PRIOR to entering the program.

 Responsibilities of Veterinary Technology Students:

 - 1. Students in the Veterinary Technology Program incur a variety of additional expenses.
-These include, but are not limited to, the cost of uniforms, rabies pre-exposure vaccinations, lab fees, accessories, and travel to clinical assignments.
-Students are also responsible for state licensure and national accreditation application and testing fees.
+These include, but are not limited to, the cost of uniforms (such as lab coat with name tag), human vaccinations, a preadmissions physical examination, lab fees, lab supplies, accessories, and travel to and from clinical assignments, including program required continuing education (CE) seminars.
+Students are also responsible for individual state licensure and national accreditation application and testing fees.

 - 2. A strict dress code is required in the clinical setting.
 Students may be dismissed if they fail to comply with this dress code.

 - 3. Students are required to complete learning experiences at local hospitals and/or other agencies.
-Students may be required to attend both day and/or evening clinical assignments.
+Students may be required to attend day, evening, night, or weekend clinical assignments.

-- 4. Students must provide their own transportation to clinical assignments.
+- 4. Students must provide their own transportation to clinical assignments and CE seminars.
 Strict attendance is required at clinical sites.

-- 5. While enrolled in clinical courses, students may not replace or take the responsibility of "qualified" staff in affiliated facilities.
-However, after demonstrating proficiency, students may be permitted to perform specified procedures under careful supervision.
-Veterinary Technology students may be employed in clinical facilities outside regular education hours provided that such work does not interfere with academic responsibilities.
+- 5. While enrolled in clinical courses, students may not replace or take the responsibility of “qualified” staff in affiliated facilities.
+However, after demonstrating proficiency, students may be permitted to perform specific procedures under careful supervision.
+Veterinary Technology students may be employed in clinical veterinary medical facilities outside regular education hours provided that such work does not interfere with their academic responsibilities.

 Veterinary Technology Program Continuation Requirements: